jd12/opoly-student/README.md

 You should then go to Eclipse, which hopefully has finished installing.

 In the top toolbar, click File --> Import.
 Double-click on General and then `Projects from Folder or Archive`.
-Click `Directory` and find the folder inside the repository named `RPS` and click Open.
+Click `Directory` and find the folder inside the repository named `Opoly` and click Open.
 The project should pop up in the text box Projects.
 Click finish and you should be good to go!

 ## Complete Opoly Assignment